Nick Ralston

 Nick Ralston (born November 10, 1996) is an American football fullback who is a free agent.
 He played college football at Louisiana and Arizona State.
 He signed with the Cowboys after going undrafted in the 2021 NFL draft.

-Early years
+Early life

 Ralston attended Argyle High School.
 As a junior, he tallied 1,800 rushing yards and 31 touchdowns, guiding the team to a 16-0 record and the 2013 Class 3A Division II championship.
 He also played a hybrid defensive end/linebacker position on defense.

 As a senior, he had 337 carries for 2,474 yards and 41 touchdowns, to help his team finish with an undefeated record and lead all Dallas-Fort Worth area rushers (regardless of school classification).

 He finished high school career after rushing for nearly 6,000 yards, scoring 94 rushing touchdowns and playing in three state championship games.

 College career

 Ralston accepted a football scholarship from Arizona State University.
 As a redshirt freshman, he was the third-string running back, collecting 32 carries for 139 yards (4.3-yard avg.) and 2 touchdowns.
 He had 10 carries for 54 yards against the University of Oregon.

 As a sophomore, he appeared in all 12 games, providing depth in the backfield after being passed on the depth chart.
 He had 4 carries for 22 yards (5.5-yard avg.) and 6 receptions for 32 yards.

 As a junior, he was converted into a linebacker.
 He was a backup player, making 3 tackles and one fumble recovery.
 He also played as a tight end, making 4 receptions for 18 yards and one touchdown.

 As a senior, he transferred to the University of Louisiana at Lafayette.
 He played primarily at tight end and started all 14 games.
 He registered 15 receptions for 100 yards and 4 touchdowns.